About Alamance Cares

 To learn more about the services we offer, click here.

-In 1987 the United Way Community Council formed the AIDS Response Coordinating Group to increase community awareness and education relative to the rapid spread of HIV.
+In 1987, the United Way Community Council formed the AIDS Response Coordinating Group to increase community awareness and education relative to the rapid spread of HIV.
 With the increasing number of Alamance County residents testing positive for HIV, Alamance Cares was organized under Alamance Regional Medical Center in February 1992 and became an agency of the United Way in 1995, thus dissolving the AIDS Response Coordinating Group.
 Alamance Cares joined services with HomeCare Providers in December of 2000 to provide direct services to people living with HIV.
-Alamance Cares is a 501-(C)(3), or non-profit, agency.